reqT/reqT/README.md

 * Run reqT in the Scala repl with:

+      java --jar reqT.jar repl

-      scala-cli repl --jar reqT.jar
+  or use `scala repl --jar reqT.jar`

-* If `scala-cli` is missing on your system then install it from here: https://scala-cli.virtuslab.org/
+* If `scala` is missing on your system then install it from here: https://www.scala-lang.org/

 * When the `scala>` prompt is shown type: `import reqt.*` and you are good to go coding.